2022 Lewisham London Borough Council election

 The 2022 Lewisham London Borough Council election took place on 5 May 2022.
 All 54 members of Lewisham London Borough Council were up for election.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 The Labour Party maintained its control of the council, winning all 54 seats, mirroring its landslide victory in the 2018 election.
 The 2022 election took place under revised election boundaries, with the number of councillors remaining the same.
 The election coincided with an election for the Mayor of Lewisham, which was won by the incumbent Damien Egan of the Labour Party.

+As of June 2025, two Green Party councillors make up the official opposition on Lewisham Council.
+This is the first time Lewisham Council has had an opposition group since 2010.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Lewisham has generally had a Labour majority.
 The only exceptions have been the period between 1968 and 1971 when the Conservatives controlled the council and a period of no overall control from 2006 to 2010 (though under the mayoral system Labour still formed the administration).
 Labour regained control of the council in the 2010 election, winning 39 seats to the Liberal Democrats' twelve seats.
 The Conservatives won two seats and the Green Party won one seat.
-Labour extended its majority in the 2014 election, winning 53 seats with a single Green councillor being election.
+Labour extended its majority in the 2014 election, winning 53 seats with a single Green councillor being elected.
 In the most recent council election in 2018, Labour won all fifty-four seats to the council with 60.2% of the vote across the borough.
 The Conservatives received 13.9% of the vote, the Liberal Democrats received 12.0% of the vote and the Green Party received 11.6% of the vote, but none won any seats.
 The Labour candidate Damien Egan became mayor of Lewisham in the concurrent mayoral election.